 0.5 oz orgeat

 Mix in blender with crushed ice 5 sek.

 Not bad at all…it blends well too with the other rum.

 So my conclusion is that Rumbullion is a rum best used in winter holiday drinks and in some tiki drinks.

-I first heard about this rum at the UK Rumfest but i never got a chance to try it out..Luckily now instead it found its way to me and you don´t need to ask me twice if i wanna try out two new rums especially designed for tiki drinks.
+I first heard about this rum at the UK Rumfest but i never got a chance to try it out..Luckily now instead it found its way to me and you don´t need to ask me twice if i wanna try out two new rums especially designed for exotic Tiki cocktails.

-The lables looks very much alright, very exotic and very tiki – but does the rum itself live up to what the labels suggest? and what are the rums in the bottles?
+The lables looks exotic and very Tiki – but does the rum itself live up to what the labels suggest? and what are the rums in the bottles?

 TIKI LOVER`S WHITE RUM